My-Templates/TypeScript-Library/.github/pull_request_template.md

-Thank you for your contribution to the JavaScriptToString repo.
+# Thanks for your contribution

 Before submitting this PR, please make sure:

 - [ ] Your code builds clean without any errors or warnings